WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 future, because `did:web` is not supporting versioning of the documents.
 The owner is unable to publish a new public key under the same identifier because it would make the old public key unavailable.
-Other DID methods that support versioning allow to query a public key by the identifier and the version id or time like `did:ethr:123456#key-1?versionId=2` and a new public key like `did:ethr:123456#key-1?versionId=2`.
-This is important when a use case enforces you to publish a public key under a specific identifier.
-For use cases like authentication this feature sounds irrelevant because you need always the latest public key to verify the response.
-But in case of auditability you want to query older public keys to proof that the signature was valid at the time of issuance without forcing you to store the public key in your own archive.
+Other DID methods that support versioning allow for the querying of a public key by the identifier and the version id or time like `did:ethr:123456#key-1?versionId=2` and a new public key like `did:ethr:123456#key-1?versionId=2`.
+This is important when a use case requires you to publish a public key under a specific identifier.
+For use cases like authentication this feature sounds irrelevant because you always need the latest public key to verify the response.
+But in case of auditability, you want to query older public keys to prove that the signature was valid at the time of issuance without forcing you to store the public key in your own archive.

 ### did:web auditability

-did:web In the area of software development for compliance solutions, the integrity, transparency, and verifiability of data are foundational requirements.
+Audibitility goes beyond just a question of unique identifiers.
+In the area of software development for compliance solutions, the integrity, transparency, and verifiability of data are foundational requirements.
 Essential "compliance controls" such as Confidentiality, Integrity, Availability, Non-repudiation, Attributability, Tamper-proof